DiogoMCampos/Leaflet/ESOF-docs/Software Design.md

 *   **tile**: optional layer which allows the user to put a panel in top of the map;

 ##Development View

 Describes how the program is composed and the dependencies and relations between the different modules.

 ![Component View](https://raw.githubusercontent.com/DiogoMCampos/Leaflet/ESOF-Documentation/ESOF-docs/resources/Component%20View.png)

-The **map** module, which is the main module, is responsible for the creation of the map and uses every other component to build the final visualization.
+The **map** module, which is the main one, is responsible for the creation of the map and uses every other component to build the final visualization.
 Every other module has a specific purpose, although some of them share similar goals and can be grouped together.

 * The **control** and **handler** modules are responsible for user interaction and how the map reacts to events.
 * The **geometry**, **layer**, **marker**, **vector** and **tile** modules are responsible for the visualization, handling the display of tiles, markers, pop-ups or any other elements.

+This separation in different modules allows Leaflet contributors and plugin makers to easily understand the code base and make changes concerning specific aspects of the library without having to modify the other modules.

 ##Deployment View

+Depiction of the hardware nodes and relations between them.

 ![Deployment View](https://raw.githubusercontent.com/DiogoMCampos/Leaflet/ESOF-Documentation/ESOF-docs/resources/Deployment%20View.png)